wescamp/A_New_Order-1.10/A_New_Order/readme.txt

   are something more than just barbarians you can hire to plunder your neighbours' countryside.
 * Ruvio's story screams to be written.
-How he became a famous rebel leader, who is widely known amongst Wesnothian folk, but virtuall unknown amongst Akladians?
+How he became a famous rebel leader, who is widely known amongst Wesnothian folk, but virtually unknown amongst Akladians?
 * For a sequel, I have an outline of what should happen later.
 But I have no time to script it.
 If you want to write a campaign, contact me, we can discuss it.
   Yes, it should feature Gawen's son.
 It should have also his half-brothers.